sophielrt/Pokemon_Top_Trumps/README.md

 Battle Academy Pokémon Top Trumps is an interactive card game where the user competes against the computer using a Pokémon card.
 The website randomly selects a Pokémon from the first 898 in the [PokeAPi](https://pokeapi.co/), displaying their image and stats including ID, Speed, Attack, Defense, Height and Weight.
 The game tracks the score through 5 rounds, and at the end, asks the user if they would like to play again.

 The site also features game instructions, social media buttons and a 404 page.
-However, this is only the first iteration of the Battle Academy Top Trumps Website - additional sections including High Scores, Enter Name, On Screen Winner, Loser or Draw animation will be added in the future.
+However, this is only the first iteration of the Battle Academy Top Trumps Website - additional sections including High Scores, Enter Name, on-Screen Winner, Loser or Draw animation, and Score continuation through rounds will be added in the future.

 ## [Live Website](https://sophielrt.github.io/Pokemon_Top_Trumps/)